 I tested the installation process under Windows.
 If you want to install phyghtmap on a Windows machine, go down to the Windows installation section.

-The installation process requires python and a working python setuptools installation.
-The setup will use ez_setup which is included within this distribution.
+The installation process requires python3 and a working python3 setuptools installation.

-apt-get install python-setuptools, but I guess you want to use the Debian package instead.
+apt-get install python3-setuptools, but I guess you want to use the Debian package instead.
 For other operating systems, have a look here)

-apt-get install python-matplotlib; Windows users, have a look here)
+apt-get install python3-matplotlib; Windows users, have a look here)

-apt-get install python-numpy; Windows users, have a look here)
+apt-get install python3-numpy; Windows users, have a look here)

 I did some testing on Windows.
 Look here.
 If there are problems, please tell me at my OSM user page.